 Year and registered letter/number

-The buyer needs to know exactly which model you are selling.
-There can be a huge amount of difference between models and it may well be worth adding things like ‘face-lifted’, ‘more powerful’, ‘higher specification’ model.
+There can be a huge difference between models from one year to another, so it may be worth adding things like ‘face-lifted’ to your ad.
 This is because manufacturers usually upgrade a whole range for a new year and many clued up buyers are aware of this.
 It also means buyers will understand why you have set the price at a particular level.

 If you’ve got it, flaunt it.
 ‘FSH’ (full service history) is an accepted abbreviation.
-Also mention it is main agent servicing which on some high value and sports cars makes it even more attractive.
-Don’t be tempted to state full history if your car does not have it as that’s illegal.
+Also mention if it's main agent servicing, which on some high value and sports cars makes it even more attractive.
+Don’t be tempted to state full history if your car doesn't have it as that’s illegal.
 Make sure there are stamps and bills to back your claim up.

 Be specific if the car has a low mileage as buyers regard this as very important.
-However, mileage becomes less of an issue as the car gets older and can be dropped if you are flogging a banger.
+However, mileage becomes less of an issue as the car gets older and can be dropped if you're flogging a banger.

 This is vitally important in a marketplace that places emphasis on differences between an L and GL.
-Buyers also want to know the engine size, so state 1.6, 2.0, diesel and whether gearbox is automatic.
-Don’t waste words on the spec, unless there is anything unusual such as sat-nav, and air conditioning is always worth mentioning.
+Buyers also want to know the engine size, fuel type and if it's a manual or automatic transmission.
+Don’t waste words on the spec, unless it's a real selling point, such as aircon.

-A crucial buying factor for many people, a picture ad may be too small and blurry to correctly identify it.
-You don’t have to use the manufacturer’s description like ‘arctic white’, a simple white will do.
-It is also worth mentioning whether it is a metallic finish or not.
+A crucial buying factor for many people, and remember that a picture ad may be too small and blurry to correctly identify it.
+You don’t have to use the manufacturer’s description like ‘Arctic White’, but it's worth mentioning whether it's a metallic finish or not.

 Honesty really is the best policy.
-If there is a major fault, then mention it.
+If there's a major fault, then mention it.
 ‘Good condition, but gearbox needs attention hence…’ that lovely word ‘hence’ qualifies the defect and justifies a lower than normal price.
-You don’t want to put someone off, but a buyer won’t be happy if they make a journey to see a car and find that there is a big dent down the side.
+You don’t want to put someone off, but a buyer won’t be happy if they make a journey to see a car and find that there's a big dent down the side.

-The word ‘offers’ or ‘ono’ (or near offer) at the end of the description indicates that you are desperate to sell at any price so don’t use it.
+The word ‘offers’ or ‘ono’ (or near offer) at the end of the description indicates that you're desperate to sell at any price, so don’t use it.
 Buyers always make an offer anyway.
-Never put POA (price on application), that is something else which can get a buyer’s back up, they want to know what the price is to begin with and resent having to phone for more details.
+Never put POA (price on application), as a buyer wants to know the price and may resent having to contact you for more details.

-Seems obvious, but you might also want to include a phrase like ‘ring between 6-7pm’ means that you don’t become a prisoner to the phone, but a divert to your mobile is essential.
-List as many ways to contact you as possible including an email address which is a good way to make first contact and send pictures.
+It seems obvious, but you might want to include a phrase like ‘ring between 6-7pm’, so you don’t become a prisoner to the phone.
+List as many ways to contact you as possible, including an email address which is a good way to make first contact and send pictures.

-If you have been the only owner, or there have only been a couple in the last decade, this is another reassuring indicator for the potential purchaser.
+If you've been the only owner, or there have only been a couple in the last decade, this is another reassuring indicator for the potential purchaser.